SudoCasey/Contrast-Checker-Chrome-Plugin/README.md

 When the current color contrast ratio is below 3:1 or 4.5:1, the respective "auto-adjust" buttons will become available.
 Activating them will adjust the adjacent color to meet the desired contrast ratio, while making the minimum possible change to the color value.

 The plugin itself is fully accessible to WCAG 2.2 AA standards, please let me know if you find any issues.

+## TO DO:
+ - Replace AI-generated logo
+ - Toggleable settings for default behaviour (hex/rgb, copy value to clipboard when using color dropper)